 Empowering the bright medical researchers of the future

-The PIBBS program is designed for students who are interested in earning a Ph.D. in the biomedical sciences in an interdisciplinary and collaborative environment.
-In addition to providing students rigorous training towards the Ph.D. degrees, PIBBS provides an opportunity to explore a wide range of research interest through laboratory rotations and core courses that provide a solid biomedical foundation.
-The interdisciplinary Ph.D. programs offer individualized course options and provide flexibility to accommodate a variety of research interests.
-PIBBS focuses on preparing students for their research career and offers a grant writing course as well as a full range of professional development workshops for career preparation and advancement.
+The Programs in Biomedical and Biological Sciences (PIBBS) program is designed for students who are interested in earning a PhD in the biomedical sciences in an interdisciplinary and collaborative environment.
+In addition to providing students with rigorous training toward the PhD degrees, PIBBS provides an opportunity to explore a wide range of research interest, through laboratory rotations and core courses that provide a solid biomedical foundation.
+The interdisciplinary PhD programs offer individualized course options and provide flexibility to accommodate a variety of research interests.
+PIBBS focuses on preparing students for their research career and offers a grant writing course, as well as a full range of professional development workshops for career preparation and advancement.

-In year 1, PIBBS students take a total of 25 units, which includes both classroom and laboratory work over the fall, spring, and summer semesters.
-At the end of the year 1, students select the mentor/lab and the Ph.D. program that best fits their research project.
+In year 1, PIBBS students take a total of 25 units, which includes both classroom and laboratory work over the fall, spring and summer semesters.
+At the end of year 1, students select the mentor/lab and the PhD program that best fits their research project.

-In year 2, students take courses tailored to their Ph.D. program and research interests.
-They must complete the Qualifying Exam which includes a condensed version of a written NIH F31 fellowship proposal and an oral defense of their research project.
+In year 2, students take courses tailored to their PhD program and research interests.
+They must complete the Qualifying Exam, which includes a condensed version of a written National Institutes of Health (NIH) F31 fellowship proposal and an oral defense of their research project.

 PIBBS Core Curriculum